Following are some of the after-school activities conducted at Ekya Schools:

-Conducted by Inoyise, the Robotics Program gives students an insight into the world of robotics, automation and engineering.
+The Robotics Program gives students an insight into the world of robotics, automation, and engineering.
 The program gives students hands-on exposure to the practical usage of the physics and engineering that they study.
-Through an immersive learning experiences, students hone their skills of thinking creatively, learning important scientific concepts, and learning visually.
+Through immersive learning experiences, students hone their skills of thinking creatively, learning important scientific concepts, and learning visually.

 Hour of Code

 As part of Computer Science Education Week observed every early December, Ekya students host the Hour of Code.
 The programming event, organized and managed entirely by students, aims to educate people on the basics of computer programming in a fun, simple way.
 Parents of students are also invited to participate in the programming challenges – Crack the Code, Techno Quiz, Discover-Design-Display to name a few.
 The recently held Hour of Code had students present interesting projects using software such as Scratch, Visual Basic, Java, Python, and Arduino.

 From the Ekya Blog: Hour of Code at Ekya JP Nagar